Beyond real blow-up: Masuda detours and complex holonomy: Introduction: background and setup

 \subsection{Blow-up loops and blow-up stars in complex and real time}

 We return to Masuda detours around blow-up, in the general setting of polynomial systems \eqref{ODExy} and in the language of foliations.
 Slightly more generally than Masuda, we start from a complex reference solution $(x,y)(t)\in\C^2$ which blows up, say, for $t\rightarrow T=0$.
-Our compactification in $\CP^2$ refers to blow-up coordinates $u=1/x,\ z=y/x$ and $v=1/y,\ w=x/y$ in rescaled times \eqref{ttl}, as in the previous section \ref{Fol}.
-Due to invariance of infinity, represented in $\CP^2$ by $u=0$ or $v=0$, blow-up requires convergence to equilibrium, $(u,z)\rightarrow(0,e)$ or $(v,w)\rightarrow(0,e')=(0,1/e)$, respectively.
-Skipping an analogous discussion of $v,w$, we may therefore proceed in coordinates $(u,z)$, assuming $z=y/x$ remains finite as we approach blow-up.
-Let $(u,z)\in\fL\subset\CP^2\setminus\{u=0\}$ denote the local leaf of the blow-up solution.
+Our compactification in $\CP^2$ refers to blow-up coordinates $u\!=\!1/x,\ z\!=\!y/x$ and $v\!=\!1/y,\ w\!=\!x/y$ in rescaled times \eqref{ttl}, as in the previous section \ref{Fol}.
+Due to invariance of infinity, represented in $\CP^2$ by $u\!=\!0$ or $v\!=\!0$, blow-up requires convergence to equilibrium, $(u,z)\rightarrow(0,e)$ or $(v,w)\rightarrow(0,e')=(0,1/e)$, respectively.
+Skipping an analogous discussion of $v,w$, we may therefore proceed in coordinates $(u,z)$, assuming $z\!=\!y/x$ remains finite as we approach blow-up.
+Let $(u,z)\in\fL\subset\CP^2\setminus\{u\!=\!0\}$ denote the local leaf of the blow-up solution, i.e.\ the orbit in complex time.
 Then any Masuda detour must remain in that leaf $\fL$.